Annastacia Palaszczuk: Premier of Queensland

+Palaszczuk is the first Premier of Queensland to have Polish heritage.

 First term: 2015–2017

 2015 election

-During her time as opposition leader, Palaszczuk closed the 2-party gap between Labor and the LNP, and on several occasions outpolled Newman as preferred premier.
+During her time as opposition leader, Palaszczuk closed the two-party gap between Labor and the LNP, and on several occasions outpolled Newman as preferred premier.
 Despite this, most commentators gave Labor little chance of winning the 2015 state election.
-Labor needed a 36-seat swing to make Palaszczuk Queensland's second female premier and Australia's first female premier elected from opposition—a task thought nearly impossible given that the party only went into the election with nine seats (having won two seats from the LNP in by-elections).
+Labor needed a 36-seat swing to make Palaszczuk Queensland's second female premier and Australia's first female premier elected from opposition, a task thought nearly impossible given that the party only went into the election with nine seats (having won two seats from the LNP in by-elections).

 However, in a result that surprised even the most optimistic Labor observers, Labor won a 12-point swing, and projections on election night saw the party very close to winning a majority government.
 Depending on the source, Labor was either two or three seats short of outright victory.
 Labor also ousted Newman in his own seat, something that had only happened to a sitting Premier once before in Queensland's history.
 The final result saw 44 Labor seats and 42 LNP seats.
 The balance of power rested with the lone independent in the chamber, Peter Wellington, and the two MPs from Katter's Australian Party.
 On 5 February, Wellington announced his support for a Labor government under Palaszczuk, giving Labor 45 of 89 seats, a parliamentary majority of one.
-Palaszczuk herself reverted Inala to its previous status as a comfortably safe Labor seat, scoring an 18-point swing to increase her majority to 25 percent, the second-safest in the state.
+Palaszczuk herself reverted Inala to its previous status as a comfortably safe Labor seat, scoring an 18-point swing to increase her majority to 25 per cent, the second safest in the state.

 On 9 February 2015, with projections showing Labor assured of at least a minority government, Palaszczuk said she intended to meet with Governor Paul de Jersey on 11 February and advise him that she could form a government.
 Hours after the results were declared, de Jersey formally invited Palaszczuk to form a government.
 She was sworn in on 14 February 2015.
 It was only the seventh change of government in Queensland since 1915.

 Public service

 During Palaszczuk's 2015 election campaign, she made public servants and stopping cuts to public service a key priority.

-Budgets released by the Labor government has generally increased funding and have been well received in terms of health and education, however budget focus on public servants and unemployment have received mixed reviews.
+Budgets released by the Labor government has generally increased funding and have been well received in terms of health and education; however, budget focus on public servants and unemployment have received mixed reviews.

-The Palaszczuk government prioritised public servant job creation during her first term of government.
-Over her two completed terms of government, the public service gained 30 000 workers, a larger growth rate than the population.
+The Palaszczuk government prioritised public-servant job creation during her first term of government.
+Over her two completed terms of government, the public service gained 30,000 workers, a larger growth rate than the population.